Here is a passage for the IELTS reading test. Solve the questions and find the strategy for solving the passage at the end of the page.

 - A meteor collision took place around _____ million years ago that wiped out the dinosaurs.

-- the mass extinction is increased by human activity that diminishes the habitants of plants and ______.
+- The mass extinction is increased by human activity that diminishes the habitats of plants and ______.

 - Pollution of the ocean affects the nations through the world as the movement disperses pollution to___ of the globe.